Ephesians 4

 31Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice:

-A comprehensive list: bitterness, wrath, anger, clamor, evil speaking, malice.
-Not one or two, but all.
+A comprehensive list: bitterness, wrath, anger, clamor, evil speaking, malice - all of them, together.
 These are the grievances that fester.
 Bitterness is anger that has hardened.
 Wrath is explosive fury.
 Clamor is loud, harsh speech.
 Evil speaking is slander.
 Malice is the wish to harm.
 Put them all away.

-"But be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake hath forgiven you.2" The antidote to bitterness is kindness, tenderheartedness, and forgiveness.
-But not cheap forgiveness.
-Not forgiveness that brushes over harm.
-Rather, forgiveness rooted in what God has done "for Christ's sake" - for the sake of the cross, God has forgiven you.
+"But be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake hath forgiven you."
+The antidote to bitterness is kindness, tenderheartedness, and forgiveness rooted in what God has done "for Christ's sake" - for the sake of the cross, God has forgiven you.
 That forgiveness is the pattern and the empowerment for forgiving others.